The Sachs Family Helps Shape a Nascent Goldman Sachs, Fortifies the Partnership in the Face of Adversity

 Walter Sachs, who joined his father and brothers at Goldman Sachs in 1908, was the first employee to be trained in Europe.
 He was admitted to the partnership in 1910 and became co-senior partner with Arthur in 1930 upon the resignation of Waddill Catchings, who had been brought into the firm in 1918 by Arthur Sachs.
 Walter too, lent stability — in the form of both leadership and capital — in the wake of the financial crash of 1929 and the ensuing failure of the Goldman Sachs Trading Corporation.

-The last descendant of Samuel Sachs to work at the firm retired in 1990: Peter Sachs was Howard’s son and Samuel’s great nephew and had worked at Goldman Sachs since 1969.
-While Peter’s retirement marked the end of a century-plus span of Sachs family members at the firm, the legacy of this extraordinary family and its impact on Goldman Sachs endures.
+The Sachs family’s presence at the firm continued in the decades that ensued.
+Peter Sachs, a descendant of Samuel Sachs, worked at the firm until his retirement in 1990: Peter was Howard’s son and Samuel’s great nephew and had worked at Goldman Sachs since 1969.
+Peter’s retirement marked a century-plus span of Sachs family members at the firm, an extraordinary and enduring legacy.